GeekyAnts/native-base-docs/_book/docs/components/segment/Segment-Inside-Header.md

 {%- endcodetabs %}
 <br />

 Segment takes Button as children.
-The active Button shoud be given an active prop (implementation is totally up to you).
+The active Button should be given an active prop (implementation is totally up to you).
 Also the **first** and **last** buttons should be given props **first** and **last** respectively.<br />
 **Pro tip:** It is advisable to use <code>hasSegment</code> prop with Header if you're using Segment below the header.